2 Ways to Check Android SDK Versions (2022)

-This article shows you a couple of different ways to determine your Android SDK versions installed on your computer.
-The first approach is to use Android Studio GUI (Graphics User Interface) and the second one is to run a single command.
+This article shows you a couple of different ways to determine the Android SDK versions installed on your computer.
+The first approach is to use Android Studio GUI (Graphics User Interface), and the second one is to run a single command.

 Using Android Studio